Green0318/g.solana-pro/README.md

 #### The update logic
 During update we check to make sure if the call has been signed by the original signer.
 This is done to ensure others can not modify tracks.

+## Missing Stuff
+- Update needs a wallet adapter to sign for the update
+- Downloaded tracks need to be set to their appropriate name by getting track metadata from IPFS
+- Vec types need better length control for any production use as this will cause the account to run out of space.

+## Structure
+- Anchor.toml defines the anchor project.
+- package.json defines the node project.
+- tsconfig.json sets up typescript.
+- The `program` directory contains the Rust code for the solana program
+- When we run anchor build - output goes to the target directory
+- Tests are in the `tests` directory
+- The app directory typically is for UI code but I am using it for the CLI code.